 Ciro is one of the founding members and currently the musical director of the Latin American folk jazz ensemble, Huayucaltia.
 He has toured extensively in the United States and Peru with them, opening for artists such as Jackson Browne, Sting, Holly Near and Carlos Vives.
 He has recorded and co-produced seven albums with the band.
 Huayucaltia has performed at all of the most important performance venues in Southern California.
 On September 11th, 2003, Huayucaltia performed the "Misa Criolla" by Argentine composer Ariel Ramirez at the Hollywood Bowl to critical acclaim.
 In December 2004 Huayucaltia performed at the Dorothy Chandler Pavilion as part of the Annual Holiday Performance.
 In 2007 and 2009 Huayucaltia performed the "Misa Criolla" and "Navidad Nuestra" respectively with the Los Angeles Master Chorale at the Walt Disney Concert Hall to a sold out audiences.
 In June 2012 Huayucaltia presented the world premiere of the piece written for the band and the Los Angeles Master Chorale “The Singing Mountaineers” by renowned composer Gabriela Lena Frank.
 The same piece was also performed at the Walt Disney Concert Hall on June 2014, celebrating the 50th anniversary of the Chorale.

-Ciro Hurtado has released nine albums under his own name In My Mind, Tales From Home, The Magic Hour, Guitarra, Echoes of the Andes, Guitarrista, Los Angeles Blues, Ayahuasca Dreams and Selva.
+Ciro Hurtado has released nine albums under his own name In My Mind, Tales From Home, The Magic Hour, Guitarra, Echoes of the Andes, Guitarrista, Los Angeles Blues, Ayahuasca Dreams, Selva and Altiplano.
 The first five recordings mostly featured ensemble music with a few solo guitar tracks, but the next two primarily featured solo pieces.
 Guitarrista, Los Angeles Blues and Selva received international marketing campaigns, found a passionate audience in the world-fusion and new age music genres, went Top 5 on the international Zone Music Reporter Top 100 album airplay chart and made the lists of the Top 5 best world music albums of the year named by the radio programmers reporting to ZMR.
 His production, Ayahuasca Dreams, was nominated for a Latin Grammy in 2015.